-A short walk from the village will lead you to the Tyneham farm area, much of which is exactly as it was when it was evacuated, with original farm machinery on display and a History Barn and storyboards to explore.
+A short walk from the village will lead you to the Tyneham Farm area, much of which is just as it was when it was evacuated, with original farm machinery on display and a history barn and storyboards to explore.

-There is also a unique outdoor exhibition of WWII memorabilia set into the walls – a reminder of how closely the Army’s and the villagers’ histories are linked.
+There is also a unique outdoor exhibition of WWII memorabilia in this area, set into the walls – a reminder of how closely the Army’s and the villagers’ histories are linked.

 In keeping with the history of the village, facilities at Tyneham are limited.

-Picnic tables – There are various picnic tables dotted around the car park area and near the History Barn in the farm area.
+Picnic tables – There are various picnic tables dotted around the car park area and near the history barn.

 Access and restrictions

-Dogs can visit Tyneham village on a lead and are welcome on the beach year-round.
+Dogs can visit Tyneham village on a lead and are welcome on the nearby beach year-round.